DmitriyKim01/SpaceEra/README.txt

+Link to the host (It might takes some time to wake up the host, so please be patient): https://spaceera.dmitriykim01.repl.co

 This is a brief description of all our pages.

 01_Planets: Contains 4 html docs that are exactly similar by the structure, however the content (text, images, etc,) in each is different.